 The Annual Quiz Bowl is a Malden Catholic student-developed trivia competition.
 Teams of Middle School students from around the region compete to be the Quiz Bowl champions.
 The event is typically held in January or February.

-Moderator: Mr. Chris Cleary
+Moderators: Mr. Chris Cleary and Mr. Matt Lee-Masiello

 Moderator: Mr. Steven Caristinos